open-energy-transition/MapYourGrid/docs/tools.md

 1. Open Infrastructure Map can be used as a tool to map and find issues by utilising the nighttime lights feature.
 2. Go to the <a href="https://openinframap.org/#2/26/12">website</a> and set the background to nighttime lights.
 This can help see clear "holes" in a country's grid.
 3. In layers, activate the power validation feature.
 If you zoom in and find an unfinished power line, you can see the osmose issue affiliated to this line.
+4. If you want to edit what you found, Open Infrastructure Map allows editing via JOSM once zoomed-in enough.
+On the bottom right of the page, you can press on `Edit` and `Remote Editing` (remember to enable remote in JOSM).

 ### <div class="tools-header">Online Investigation :mag:</div>